Why Is Organic Food More Expensive? – What You Need To Know About

 Organic vegetables and organic fruits are not more expensive, but in the end even cheaper, with only low yield reduction

 We all know that consumer prices of organically grown fruits and vegetables are higher than those of conventional foods.
 The consumer may, first of all, have a look at the price in the eye when shopping.
-But does he also know that this is not reality?
+But does he also know that this is not real?

 The point is this: “conventional” agriculture, burdens us all with follow-up costs and kills immense resources of the “Third World” and future generations.